 Sugar.
-It’s something that you’ve been told time and time again that you need to be avoiding.
+It’s something you need to avoid.
 But, what’s really so bad about sugar?
 And, how much sugar is acceptable?

 The first thing to realize is that all carbohydrate rich foods will be broken down eventually into glucose, which is another name for sugar.
 It’s this glucose that supplies energy for all your body’s cells.
 Doesn’t seem so bad, right?